mjordan/islandora_change_cmodel/CONTRIBUTING.md

 ### Contribute code

-Contributions to the Islandora Object Clone codebase should be sent as GitHub pull requests.
+Contributions to the Islandora Change Content Model codebase should be sent as GitHub pull requests.
 See section _Create a pull request_ below for details.
 If there is any problem with the pull request we can work through it using the commenting features of GitHub.

 * For all code contributions, please use the following process in order to to prevent any wasted work and catch design issues early on.

-    1. [Open an issue](https://github.com/mjordan/islandora_object_clone/issues) and assign it the label of "enhancement", if a similar issue does not exist already.
+    1. [Open an issue](https://github.com/mjordan/islandora_change_cmodel/issues) and assign it the label of "enhancement", if a similar issue does not exist already.
 If a similar issue does exist, then you should consider participating in the work on the existing issue.
     2. Comment on the issue with your plan for implementing the enhancement.
 Explain what pieces of the codebase you are going to touch and how everything is going to fit together.
-    3. The Islandora Object Clone maintainers will work with you on the design to make sure you are on the right track.
+    3. The Islandora Change Conten Model maintainers will work with you on the design to make sure you are on the right track.
     4. Implement your issue, create a pull request (see below), and iterate from there.
-    5. Please run `drush dcs --extensions=inc` and `drush coder-review --reviews=production,security,style,i18n,potx,sniffer islandora_object_clone` before committing to your branch.
+    5. Please run `drush dcs --extensions=inc` and `drush coder-review --reviews=production,security,style,i18n,potx,sniffer islandora_change_cmodel` before committing to your branch.
     6. If you code is testable, please add appropriate tests.

 #### Issue / Topic Branches